dbaty/deform_ext_autocomplete/docs/basic.rst

 Basic example
 =============

+We'll suppose that you use Pyramid.
+If not, you may have to adapt some of the instructions below.

 First of all, you need to enable the widget by imperatively calling the :py:class:`deform_ext_autocomplete.includeme` function, or by including the ``deform_ext_autocomplete`` string in the